wttech/aemc/README.md

   export AEM_INSTANCE_PROCESSING_MODE=parallel
   ```

-Basically, this setting will reduce significantly commands execution time.
-Although be aware, note that when deploying heavy AEM packages like Service Packs on the same machine in parallel, then could be observed a heavy load which could lead to unpredicted both AEM CMS and AEM Compose tool behavior.
+  This setting will significantly reduce command execution time.
+Although be aware that when deploying heavy AEM packages like Service Packs on the same machine in parallel, a heavy load could be observed, which could lead to unpredicted AEM CMS and AEM Compose tool behavior.

 ### Increasing verbosity